 Refer to a Standing Committee Refer to a Special (Ad Hoc) Committee Instructions on the task Instructions on the task Date of when to report back 2.
 Date of when to report back 3.
-Name of the committee 3.
+Which existing Standing Committee 3.
 Number of Committee members 4.
 Names of Committee members 5.
 Name of Committee Chair